Practice the PSAT/NMSQT Exam for Free

 3. How long will it take to receive the scores for the PSAT/NMSQT?

 Scores are generally available four to six weeks after the test administration date.
-The exam is administered in October, meaning that scores are usually available in December.
+The exam is administered in late October or early November, meaning that scores are usually available in December.

 4. Can I retake the PSAT/NMSQT?